webscopeio/mailingui/README.md

 Since the Mailing UI is open source, you can use any part of it for free and modify it to suit your needs!

+The project is an MVP.
+We plan on adding new features in the near future.

 ### Technology stack
 Email components are created using the [MJML](https://mjml.io/) markup language, which is being compiled to HTML using the official [`mjml` npm package](https://www.npmjs.com/package/mjml).